 Mr. Davis was well acquainted with prejudice and hate.
-And while his alma mater, West Point Military Academy, later deemed that the general was “destined to lead,” the school was not always so favorable to its fourth African American cadet.
+And while his alma mater, West Point Military Academy, later deemed that the general was “destined to lead,” the school was not always so kind to its fourth African American cadet.

 “You eat alone.
 You sleep in your barracks room alone.
 You ride the bus … alone.
 No one talks to you,” West Point historian Sherman L. Fleek described Davis’s experience at the school.
 “No one.”